Transportation in Omaha: Water traffic

 In 1804, fifty years before the city of Omaha was founded, the Lewis and Clark Expedition first arrived via the Missouri River.
 The 1806 Fort Lisa and 1820 Cabanne's Trading Post were important fur trading outposts located in proximity to the river, along with earlier Fontenelle's Post in Bellevue.
 The Engineer Cantonment was built by Captain Stephen Watts Kearny's Yellowstone Expedition in 1819.
 The Expedition's craft, the Western Engineer, was the first steamboat to successfully venture up the Missouri River to the Omaha-Council Bluffs area.

 The Missouri was the reason Omaha was founded, and continued to be important to the city's growth for many years.
 In 1853 William D. Brown had the first vision for the city, leading him to found the Lone Tree Ferry crossing the Missouri River from Council Bluffs, Iowa.
 Later the Council Bluffs and Nebraska Ferry Company hired Alfred D. Jones to plat Omaha City, which was among the first settlements in the Nebraska Territory.
 Along with the Lone Tree Ferry Landing in Downtown Omaha, other ferries were established in the Omaha area at Florence, Saratoga and Bellevue.
 Large steamboats would carry provisions up the Missouri from St. Louis, stocking the warehouses in Jobbers Canyon and loading the trains of the Union Pacific and at the Omaha Quartermaster Depot, which in turn supplied the U.S. Army's Department of the Platte.

 The Banner State was the first steamboat to land materials for building the city in early 1854, before the city was formally founded.
 Until 1879 Captain Joseph La Barge was the principal figure among the Missouri steamboat captains in the early years of the city.
 According to J. Sterling Morton, the golden era for steamboating on the Missouri was from 1855 to 1860, just before the advent of the railroads.
 In 1857, 174 steamboats carrying 13,000 tons of freight tied up at Omaha wharves.
 When Omaha became the outfitting center for Colorado gold seekers headed for Pikes Peak in 1859, 268 steamboats arrived at Omaha between March and November.

 With railroads becoming the dominant form of long-range shipping and passenger travel in the early 1870s, riverboats like those in Omaha became obsolete.
 However, as late at 1949 the steamship Avalon was letting passengers in Omaha, before becoming one of the famous St. Louis steamboats in the 1960s.

 Railroads

-In 1863, ground was broke near Miller's Landing on the Missouri River for the First transcontinental railroad.
+In 1863, ground was broken near Miller's Landing on the Missouri River for the First transcontinental railroad.
 Along with local financier Edward Creighton, George Francis Train was the promoter who was mostly responsible for the city landing the railroad.
 He was made rich from its convenient placement near land that he owned (near Deer Park.
 The Union Pacific Railroad has been headquartered in Omaha since its inception in 1867.
 In 1872, Union Pacific opened the first [railroad] bridge across the Missouri to Omaha.